Updated March 4, 2023

 - In C++, operator overloading is supported and is more portable and simple, whereas Objective C does not support default parameters but can be implemented by multiple methods manipulation and also do not support private members.

-- In C++, class objects are declared normally and are similar to that of general object-oriented programming languages whereas Objective C has a composite object feature that has an embedded object inside an object, which means a private cluster object will be embedded into the main object along with some primitive methods.
+- In C++, class objects are declared normally.
+They are similar to that of general object-oriented programming languages.
+In contrast, Objective C has a composite object feature with an embedded object inside an object, which means a private cluster object will be embedded into the main object and some primitive methods.

 C++ vs Objective C Comparison Table